-Is orange juice your favorite fruit juice too?
-In the US, orange juice is the top choice of Americans.
+Many people enjoy orange juice, making it the most popular fruit juice in the US.
 While Americans love this fruity beverage, chickens may not be as excited with orange juices as humans are.
 Chickens might not tolerate the acidity of orange juices.

 4. Lemons literally mean “sour fruit.”

 The word “lemon” came from the Asian word that means “sour fruit.”
 This does not need any explanation!
 Lemon is one of the most lip-puckering fruits in the world.